kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 -Set deadlines and create a timeline: Establish specific deadlines for different phases of a task or project and create a timeline that outlines when each step should be completed.
 This provides a sense of structure and helps with initiating tasks.

 -Use visual cues and reminders: Place visual cues, such as sticky notes or visual timers, in prominent locations to remind yourself to start a task or assignment at a designated time.
+You can also set reminders on your phone, or add tasks to you calendar.

 </details>